+Our school ethos is based upon the promotion of self-belief and positive attitudes to life.
+We celebrate the children’s achievements together and encourage our children to be the best they can possibly be!
 At The Meadows, our curriculum is built on the requirements of the National Curriculum and The Early Years Foundation Stage.

-To support learning, many planned ‘first hand’, practical experiences and built into the framework to support learning.
-These enrichment activities are key to the learning that takes place.
+We continually strive to bring real-life experiences and opportunities into the curriculum and immerse the children within the current theme and make learning relevant.
+Each term, the pupils build on and learn new knowledge and skills.
+This is outlined for families in regular newsletters that give information about the learning that will take place.
+Enrichment activities are key to the learning that takes place.
 These may be visits or visitors to the school and form an integral part of the curriculum.
 In addition to this, all Year 6 pupils have the chance to take part in a residential visit.
 Professionals and experts support teaching and are able to extend learning opportunities.
 Subjects such as PE, dance, music and art are often delivered by specialists.